How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Results

-\subsection{What -- Suggestion Content}
+\subsection{\emph{What}---Suggestion Content}

-Though we found that the exact category of planning content (i.e., the categories in Table \ref{tab:suggestions}) was less important for depicting the helpfulness of a suggestion~(Fig.~\ref{fig:suggestion_reactions}), the type (planning and execution) and specificity of assistance were preferred in different situations (Sec. \ref{sec:results_what_assistance}).
+Though we found that the exact category of planning content (e.g. Table \ref{tab:suggestions}'s categories) was less important for depicting the helpfulness of a suggestion~(Fig.~\ref{fig:suggestion_reactions}), the type (planning and execution) and specificity of assistance were preferred in different situations (Sec. \ref{sec:results_what_assistance}).
 Moreover, we found well-reasoned explanations to be important to analysts (Sec. \ref{sec:results_what_qualities}).